-You likely use products made from biomass—organic plant, algae, and waste material—every day.
-It’s found in personal care items, drink containers, nutritional supplements, and even fuel.
+You may not realize it, but you likely use products made from biomass—organic plant, algae, and waste material—every day.
+It’s found in personal care items, drink containers, nutritional supplements, and fuel.

-All of these things are helping to grow our bioeconomy—a term used to describe the integration of abundant, sustainable, domestic biomass in the U.S. economy—and support American jobs.
+All these products are helping to grow our bioeconomy—a term used to describe the addition of abundant, sustainable, domestic biomass to the U.S. economy.
+Their manufacture also increases U.S. energy security and supports American jobs.

 2. Cosmetics and Perfumes

 Biobased feedstocks can be used to produce a range of personal care products, such as skin cream, shampoo, mascara, and more.
 For example, the acetone in your nail polish remover can be produced by fermenting plant sugars, while the palmitic acid that gives your hair that glossy shine after you condition is one of the most common saturated fatty acids found in microorganisms and plants.
 Public demand has renewed industry interest in biobased cosmetics, and innovations in biotechnology are making these products cheaper and more efficient to manufacture.
-The personal care ingredients market size is projected to reach $17.3 billion by 2022, with biobased resources likely to take up a significant segment of the industry.
+The personal care ingredients market topped $15 billion in 2019, with biobased resources accounting for about 20% of that amount.

 3. Food Additives and Nutritional Supplements